Working together, we can end pet overpopulation in Virginia

 I am writing to alert you to a very important meeting regarding the future for feral cats, TNR and colony caretakers in Virginia.
 If you represent an organization, I hope you will share this message with your members.

-The Comprehensive Animal Care Laws Workgroup will meet 9/5/13 at 10 AM at the Richmond SPCA and the goal of the meeting is to craft potential policies affecting feral cats and TNR.
+The Comprehensive Animal Care Laws Workgroup will meet again in June 2014 in Richmond, VA regarding feral cats and the issue of Trap, Neuter, Return.
 It is critical that Workgroup members hear from the public that we want policies and laws that protect feral cats, their caregivers and legitimize TNR.

 Here is how you can have a say in the matter: